View and use Change Analysis in Azure Monitor

-Change Analysis provides data for various management and troubleshooting scenarios to help you understand what changes to your application might have caused the issues.
+Change Analysis provides data for various management and troubleshooting scenarios to help you understand what changes to your application caused breaking issues.

 View Change Analysis data

 You can access the Change Analysis overview portal under Azure Monitor, where you can view all changes and application dependency/resource insights.
-You can access Change Analysis through a couple of entry points:
+You can access Change Analysis through two entry points:

 From the Azure portal home page, select Monitor from the menu.